-Study of the development of theatre, drama, and stagecraft from their beginnings through the 17th century, with reading of representative plays.
-Prerequisite: ENGL1100 Discourse I. Goal 2A
+Study of the development of theatre, drama, and stagecraft from their beginnings through the 17th century,

 + THTR3380 Theatre History II 3 s.h.

 Study of the development of theatre, drama, and stagecraft from the 18th century to the present, with readings of representative plays.
 Prerequisite: THTR3370 Theatre History I, or ENGL1100 Discourse I and consent of instructor.
 Goal 2A